What are the aims of this leaflet?

 How is juvenile xanthogranuloma diagnosed?

-The diagnosis is usually made by the typical appearance of a JXG.
-A skin biopsy may sometimes be taken (the abnormal skin is removed under a local anaesthetic) and examined under a microscope to confirm the diagnosis.
+The diagnosis is usually made by a dermatology specialist based on the typical appearance of a JXG.
+A diagnostic punch biopsy of the lump may sometimes be taken (some of the abnormal skin is removed under a local anaesthetic) and examined under a microscope to confirm the diagnosis.
+This type of biopsy would leave a small scar.

 Can juvenile xanthogranuloma be cured?

 For many people JXG disappears by itself over a few years.
-JXG sometimes leave a slightly darker or paler patch on the skin, or can disappear without leaving a scar if it does not improve, individual lumps can be surgically removed, however this would leave a scar.
+JXG sometimes leave a slightly darker or paler patch on the skin or can disappear without leaving a mark.
+If it does not improve, the individual lump can be surgically removed, however this would leave a larger scar.
 JXG are less likely to disappear by themselves in adults.

 How can juvenile xanthogranuloma be treated?

 As it is harmless and tends to clear away on its own in children, treatment is not recommended for those on the skin or in muscles.
-If JXG affect the eyes; then advice from an eye specialist may be recommended.
-In extremely rare cases where there are many JXG throughout the body that are causing symptoms, other treatments such as surgery or radiotherapy may be needed.
+In extremely rare cases where there are many JXG throughout the body that are causing problems, other treatment after consultation with other relevant specialists such as surgery or radiotherapy may be needed.

-If you have further questions, it may be helpful for you to write them down before the clinic appointments so you don't forget to ask them on the day.
-Look out for any changes or any new JXG developing.
-It may be worth telling your child's teacher it is present so the JXG is not mistaken for an infection or a bruise.
+If you have further questions, it may be helpful for you to write them down before the clinic appointments, so you do not forget to ask them on the day.
+Look out for any changes e.g. within the iris of the eye (the coloured part of the eye) or any new JXG developing.
+It may be worth telling the child's teacher or carer of its presence, so the JXG is not mistaken for an infection or a bruise.

 Where can I get more information about juvenile xanthogranulomas?